Josh Griffin: Hull F.C.

+Wakefield Trinity

+In July 2023, Griffin signed a contract to join Wakefield Trinity which would last until the end of 2024.

+Griffin played 20 games for Wakefield Trinity in the 2025 Super League season including their elimination play off loss against Leigh.

+York RLFC

+In August 2025, Griffin signed a contract to join York RLFC ahead of the 2026 season.

 Personal life

 Griffin is the younger brother of the rugby league player Darrell Griffin, and the older brother of George Griffin.
 All three brothers played together for Salford in 2015.